-By seeing how Avthar can improve his other biometrics such as sleep by stabilizing and controlling my glucose levels has been a valuable experience.
+Seeing how Avthar can improve his other biometrics such as sleep by stabilizing and controlling glucose levels has been valuable.

 “If you’re trying to have a system in place to get a 360-degree view of your health, blood glucose should be a huge part of your focus,” says Avthar.
 “Anyone who is semi-serious about their health likely has a heart rate monitor device.
 Health-oriented people also generally try to understand their optimal sleeping patterns.
 But I think once you get visibility into what’s going on inside your body at a molecular level, you can find some very crucial information.“

 Avthar has also gained a lot of personal value from fasting.
-By reducing or eliminating nutritional variables, he can get a clearer understanding of how non-nutritional factors impact his glucose levels.
+By reducing or eliminating nutritional variables, he can better understand how non-nutritional factors impact his glucose levels.

 Today, Avthar finds himself increasingly more zealous about his overall wellness.
-He has also made some small changes in his nutritional approach he plans to incorporate into his future experimentation.
+He has also made some small changes in his nutritional approach to incorporate into his future experimentation.

-Avthar regularly writes about his health and fitness journey on his weekly email list and personal website, and implores the Levels community to continue testing and refine what works best for them, as having easy access to personalized data is a valuable resource that has never really been available at convenience and scale.
+Avthar regularly writes about his health and fitness journey on his weekly email list and personal website and implores the Levels community to continue testing and refine what works best for them.
+Having easy access to personalized data is a valuable resource that has never really been available at convenience and scale.